TransistorFM/theme-docs/README.md

 It is recommended to use <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties">CSS variables</a> in your layout's head tag to provide theme settings to the rest of the css. <a href="#settings">Read more about settings below.</a>

 ### Settings
-The config/settings_schema.json file allows for user configurable settings for your themes.
-Only colors are supported currently.
-The default values will be used to render the theme with `receiver` and will be the initial values for a site until configured in the Transistor website configuration.
+The config/settings_schema.json file allows for user configurable settings.
+Each settings group will be presented in the website configuration, titled with the group's name.

+Types include:
+* `color` - Presents a colorpicker for and represents an HTML color code (#FFFFFF)
+* `checkbox` - Presents a checkbox, and evaluates to a boolean value in a template allowing usage like `{% if settings.name_of_checkbox %}content{% endif %}`

+The `label` and `info` are used to describe the setting in the website configuration.
+The `default` value will represent the value prior to user configuration.

+Note: `receiver` will use default values from settings_schema.json for local development.
+Set them to your desired defaults when completing the theme.
 ```
 [
   {
-    "name": "Colors",
+    "name": "Website Colors",
     "settings": [
       {
         "type": "color",